 3. Authorized representative of MOU agency fills out and pays Weed Free Forage and / or Gravel Program Fee ($100) here.
 Program fee is required annually by the end of the calendar year for current certification.

 4. All inspectors of a participating agency with current MOU are required to either attend the NAISMA Weed Free Forage and Gravel training at the Annual Meeting every 3 years or take the online training.
 Inspectors, upon passing the inspection training quiz, will receive an inspector training certificate good for 3 years.
 Inspectors: click here to register for the online training.

 Participating MOU Agency or Organization:

 Register for the Weed Free Forage and / or Gravel Standards Program and pay program fee here after you have sent in your MOU (download form below).

 Register and pay for the training and Inspector License Fee here.
-You will be receive login information to take the training within 2 business days of receipt of your registration.
+You will receive login information to take the training within 2 business days of submitting your registration.

 Weed Free Forage and Gravel Program Documents are listed below.

 Weed Free Forage Inspection Form (Intended to be used as an example for program participants to modify to meet local needs.
 Appendix B from Minimum Standards must be included.)

 Are you looking to purchase Certified Weed Free Forage or Gravel?

 Click on the state link(s) below to go directly to the state agency pages.